-Here are some tips on how to get great photographs of the super moon
+Here are some tips on how to get great photographs of the super moon.
+If you want to try for the eclipse, tips for that here.

 FIND A GOOD LOCATION

-You’ll want a location that is as high up as possible, facing the east.
+You’ll want a location that is as high up as possible, facing west.

 To show off the size of the super moon, you will want to find a building or structure that can show the scale nicely.
 If possible, it would be better to have something that is very brightly lit up, like a building, or something that has a nice shape that could be silhouetted against the moon.